emnify/product-docs/docs/quickstart/devices/industrial-routers.md

 1. Teltonika Networks Router APN configuration via SMS console / API or Zapier [Teltonika Documentation Source](https://wiki.teltonika-networks.com/view/SMS_Commands)

 Make sure that the Router is powered on and the SIM card is inserted and activated.
-In the emnify portal the device should show as `Attached`.
+In the emnify Portal, the device should show as **Attached**.

-The following SMS command need to be send to the device
+The following SMS command needs to be sent to the device:

 ```
 cellular apn=em